 EQ Bank, or Equitable Bank, is a direct bank that has a history that dates back to 1970- way, way, way, back in the day.
 EQ Bank, like Tangerine, does not operate any in-person branches.
 Instead, they offer 24/7 online banking and customer service from 8 a.m. to midnight daily (EST).

-Many money-savvy Canadians have primarily taken advantage of EQ Bank’s consistently high interest rates by using it as a place to stash money in a savings account.
+Many money-savvy Canadians have primarily taken advantage of EQ Bank’s consistently high interest rates (their standard interest rate is 1.25%) by using it as a place to stash money in a savings account.
 However, what’s unique about EQ Bank is that they let you use your savings account much like you would a chequing account, meaning that you can pay bills and send money without any fees, all the while earning interest on your money.

 High interest rate savings account